kjmutsch/linked-list/README.md

 This project involves implementing a LinkedList, DoublyLinkedList, and CircularLinkedList from scratch in Java.
 The LinkedList includes the following features:
 - Basic LinkedList operations (insertion, deletion, traversal)
-- Algorithms for detecting a cycle in a LinkedList
+- Algorithms for detecting a cycle in a LinkedList (did not rewrite for the doubly linked list because I'd use the same algorithm for it)
 - Reversing a LinkedList
-- Merging two sorted LinkedLists
+- Merging two sorted LinkedLists (only done for regular linked list)

-The DoublyLinkedList includes these features:

-The CircularLinkedList includes these features:

 ## Table of Contents
 - [Overview](#overview)